moorepants/learn-multibody-dynamics/mass.rst

 moments of inertia with respect to :math:`O` about each unit vector and the products of inertia among the pairs of perpendicular unit vectors can be computed using the inertia vector expressions in the prior section.
-This, in general, results in nine inertia scalars (6 unique scalars) that describe the mass distribution of a set of particles or a rigid body in 3D space.
+This, in general, results in nine inertia scalars (6 unique scalars because of :math:numref:`eq-product-of-inertia-equivalence`) that describe the mass distribution of a set of particles or a rigid body in 3D space.
 These scalars are typically presented as a symmetric *inertia matrix* (also called an *inertia tensor*) that takes this form:

 .. math::